 The Amiga 500 got me hooked, and I just had to pursue IT as a passion.

-I finished school and studied computer programing (Information Technology) for 3 years.
+I finished school and studied computer programming (Information Technology) for 3 years.

 Admittedly I’ve forgotten most of the course work but what has remained with me, is the fundamental understanding and best practices one applies to software engineering.

 My IT skills have provided me with opportunities to work within industries such as financial services, creative agencies, recruitment and real estate.

 Whilst development is still vey much my bread and butter, I’m now focussing more on the consultancy side of my business.
 Technology advances so quickly that it’s hard to keep up with it all, and it can become tiring at times.